How to choose the best line trimmer

 -

-Best value cordless line trimmer
+Best value battery line trimmer kit

 -

-Best line trimmer for big jobs
+Best battery line trimmer for bigger jobs

 -